 “Hindi naman ikaw ‘yan ma’am eh, wala ka namang disability.”

 I laughed at the situation knowing that he meant no malice.
 The questions were merely coming from a place of curiosity.
 I am one of those people who has an invisible illness.
-Getting a PWD (Person with disability) card was not really a priority up until I realized how the bills for my meds are easily stacking up.
-For people like me, getting a PWD isn’t exactly on the top of our minds, but it became a huge help when it comes to expenses.
+Getting a PWD (person with disability) card was not really a priority up until I realized how the bills for my meds were easily stacking up.
+For people like me, getting a PWD card isn’t exactly on the top of our minds, but it’s a huge help when it comes to expenses.

-PWDs with the ID are exept from paying value-added tax (VAT) while also getting a 20% discount when purchasing goods.
+PWDs with the ID are exempt from paying value-added tax (VAT) while also getting a 20 percent discount when purchasing goods.

-A PWD ID is what it is: A national ID which means you can use it in any other city within the country.
-But PWDs with the ID are exempt from paying value-added tax (VAT) while also getting a 20% discount when purchasing goods.
-My personal experience with getting a PWD card was pretty painless and smooth.
-Though this might not be the case for everybody else.
+A PWD ID is what it is: a national ID you can use in any city in the country.
+But PWDs with the ID are exempt from paying value-added tax (VAT) while also getting a 20 percent discount when purchasing goods.
+My personal experience with getting a PWD card was pretty painless and smooth, though this might not be the case for everybody else.

-Now here are ways that you can get your ID.
+Now, here are ways for you to get your ID.
 Note that this is merely limited to my experience.
 Numerous other factors could count in the entire process of getting a PWD ID.

 The requirements and steps are quite standard.
 Some cities, however, pose some discrepancies.

 FIRST STEP: Have your 1×1 photos taken.
-In Davao and in Quezon City, they only require tow pieces, while in Makati they ask for four pieces.
+In Davao and in Quezon City, they only require two, while in Makati they ask for four.

 THIRD STEP: Get a barangay clearance/certificate of residency from your barangay hall.
 I was asked to pay for my cedula during this process.
 You can pay for the cedula in the hall as well.
 Make sure to get there early; I went to the barangay hall first thing in the morning and it only took me about 15 minutes to get my clearance.

-Side note: If you live in a condominium or are renting out, they might ask you to get a certificate or a letter from your building admin or landlady/landlord before they issue you with a barangay clearance.
-A friend of mine who rents out an apartment in Katipunan was asked to do this.
+Side note: If you live in a condominium or are renting, they might ask you to get a certificate or a letter from your building admin or landlord before they issue you a barangay clearance.
+A friend of mine who rents an apartment in Katipunan was asked to do this.
 A friend from Davao, on the other hand, just had to get a letter from their purok leader before heading to the barangay hall.
-As we can see, different residency set-ups may require an additional step or two.
+As we can see, different residency setups may require an additional step or two.

 FOURTH STEP: Head to the city hall with your 1×1 photos, medical abstract and barangay clearance.
 You will be asked to fill out a PWD profile sheet and you should be done by now.
-Both Makati and Quezon city provide PVC IDs while Davao city has the laminated ones.
-Aside from your PWD ID, you also get two booklets to fill-up everytime you buy your meds and some basic necessities in the grocery (such as rice among other goods).
+Both Makati and Quezon City provide PVC IDs while Davao City has the laminated ones.
+Aside from your PWD ID, you also get two booklets to fill out every time you buy meds and necessities in the grocery.

-Side note: If you reside in Makati, they will require you to present a COMELEC ID (voter’s ID) during the application.
+Side note: If you reside in Makati, they will require you to present a COMELEC or voter’s ID during the application.
 This is because PWDs in Makati have certain perks (free movies, discounts, etc.).
-Other cities like Angeles, San Fernando, and Quezon city have these benefits as well for their PWD locals.
-Davao, however, only reserves this for their elderly citizens and does not require a voter’s ID when applying for a PWD card.
+Other cities like Angeles, San Fernando and Quezon City have these benefits as well for their PWD locals.
+Davao, however, only reserves this for elderly citizens and does not require a voter’s ID when applying for a PWD card.

-If you encounter some hiccups along the way, here are some problems you could possibly encounter and what to do about it:
+If you encounter hiccups along the way, here’s what to do about it:

 Incomplete requirements: Don’t lose any of your certificates.
 To be sure, photocopy them or get an extra copy.
 My doctor gave me two copies of my medical abstract and I photocopied it anyway.
-A friend of mine told me when he applied in Quezon City that they asked for photocopied versions of his barangay clearance as well as his medical abstract.
+A friend of mine told me when he applied in Quezon City that they asked for photocopied versions of his barangay clearance and his medical abstract.

 Denied application: Yes, apparently they deny some applications.
-Chances are, it has something to do with the medial abstract being shady.
-When you are in the process of getting your medical abstract, make sure to mention to your doctor that it is for the purpose of getting a PWD ID.
-This is to ensure that all the details needed will be included.
-You also have to get the abstract from a doctor who has an accreditation with a hospital and whose specialization concerns your illness/disorder.
+Chances are, it has something to do with the medical abstract being shady.
+When you are in the process of getting your medical abstract, tell your doctor that it is for the purpose of getting a PWD ID.
+This is to ensure that all details will be included.
+You also have to get the abstract from a doctor who has an accreditation with a hospital and whose specialization concerns your illness.
 My medical abstract came from my psychiatrist and not a general medicine doctor.